The second de-orbiting maneuver of the Chandrayaan-2 spacecraft has been carried out successfully.

 Additionally, ISRO also carried out another maneuver of the orbiter on Tuesday, something which is not yet officially announced.
 Sources say that the orbiter’s orbit was further reduced after a 36-second burn of the onboard propulsion systems.

-ISRO has been continuously monitoring the health of the spacecraft from the Mission Operations Complex (MOX) at ISRO Telemetry with support from Indian Deep Space Network (IDSN).
+ISRO has been continuously monitoring the health of the Mission Operations Complex (MOX) spacecraft at ISRO Telemetry with support from Indian Deep Space Network (IDSN).
 Vikram is expected to touch the lunar surface between 1.30am and 2.30am on September 7.